jhayer/baargin/paper/paper.md

 # Statement of need

-The DNA Hight Throughput Sequencing technologies produce a significant amount of data, and the DNA from multiple bacterial strains can be sequenced at the same time on a same sequencing run.
+The Hight Throughput Sequencing technologies produce a significant amount of data, and the DNA from multiple bacterial strains can be sequenced at the same time on a same sequencing run.
 Moreover, researchers are producing genomics data all over the world on a daily basis, notably to better understand the spread of bacterial pathogens and